-The Fund's exposure to contingent convertible bonds is limited to 20% of total assets.
+The Fund's exposure to Distressed Securities is limited to 10% of its total assets and its exposure to contingent convertible bonds is limited to 20% of total assets.

 The Fund may use derivatives for investment purposes and for the purposes of efficient portfolio management.